Connectome Smoothing via Low-rank Approximations: Introduction

-In addition to potentially improving the overall accuracy of the estimate of the mean graph, low-rank methods also produce parsimonious and interpretable representations of the data as represented by the random dot product graph model parameters.
-As demonstrated later, the interpretations of these model parameters illustrate hypotheses which relate the structure of the connectome to well established anatomical structures (see Fig.~\ref{fig:eigenvector_brain} and Section~\ref{section:lobe_structure}) and suggest a basis for mapping structural hierarchies in brain organization.
+Importantly, low-rank methods also produce parsimonious and interpretable representations of the data as represented by the random dot product graph model.
+The proposed algorithm can be viewed as yielding estimates of low-rank latent structure in the population, regardless of whether the true mean graph is low-rank or not.
+As we demonstrate, the interpretations of these latent parameter estimates illustrate hypotheses which relate the structure of the connectome to well established anatomical structures (see Fig.~\ref{fig:eigenvector_brain} and Section~\ref{section:lobe_structure}) and suggest a basis for mapping structural hierarchies in brain organization.